Zamiell/speedrun-dot-com-forum-mirror/README.md

   - "Forum thread created in game you follow"
   - "Forum post created in game you follow"
 - Ensure that all other email notifications are turned off.
-- Follow the steps in the [Node.js quick-start Gmail API documentation](https://developers.google.com/gmail/api/quickstart/nodejs).
-(But stop at the "Set up the sample" part, since that part is already contained in this repository.)
+- Follow the steps in the [Node.js quick-start Gmail API documentation](https://developers.google.com/gmail/api/quickstart/nodejs) until you have a "credentials.json" file.
+Stop at the "Install the client library" part, since the client library is already contained in this repository.

 ## Installation